VTA1972003/RemoteLAB/README.md

 # Project_one
 RemoteLAB.
-Project about remote control practice room via the internet, using C++ programming language on Arduino IDE software
+Project about remote control practice room via the internet, using C++ programming language on Arduino IDE software.
+Creator by VoThienAn